-There is almost no person interested in Serbia who didn’t hear about Guca and its Trumpet Festival.
-The same place allured me to visit the area, even though not “at the right time”.
-This small town is crowded in August, but there are also things to do in Guca Serbia that you can check out all year round.
+There is almost no person interested in Serbia who hasn’t heard about Guča and its famous Trumpet Festival.
+This same vibrant event inspired me to visit the area, even though it wasn’t “the right time.”
+This small town is bustling in August, but there are also plenty of things to do in Guča Serbia throughout the year.

 FROM BELGRADE: about 170 km